IgorRodchenkov/pathway-commons.cpath1/cpath/dbData/SNAPSHOT-README.txt

 used.
 This format is suitable for Cytoscape - Attribute Table import.
 To prevent an unsuccessful import into Cytoscape due to missing attribute values, users should specify during import that all columns are strings.
-This format is available for all pathways and interactions in Pathway Commons.
+This format is available for all pathways and interactions within Pathway Commons.